-Copy of Carbon Print (Oxide Black) from a TruNeg Negative
+Copy of Carbon Print (Oxide Black) made with a TruNeg Negative

 Solving the Problem of the Digital Negative